Nostrademous/Dota2-FullOverwrite/readme.md

 	across all files

-*   **utility.lua** - many utility functions that are used by other files which implement generic logic and behaviors of the bots
+*   **utility.lua** - many utility functions that are used by other files which implement generic logic and behaviors of the bots.
+These are separated into `math functions`, `hero generic functions`, `creep functions`, `courier & item related functions`, `team fight functions`, etc. Chances are that if we need a function to calculate something, it already exist.

 *   **hero_selection.lua** - basic and very simple hero selection and lane assignment for the bots.
 The lane assignment is only useful for not